eriocnemis/m2.RegionKit/README.md

 The kit of extensions allows you to manage geographic regions.
 For each country, you can add the any region, whose name is based on a specific locale.
 The kit also provides other additional features.

+## Children Modules

+[Region Api](https://github.com/eriocnemis/m2.RegionApi) - The module serves as application program interface (API) responsible for functionality of regions manage as well as bulk operations.
+[Region Admin Ui](https://github.com/eriocnemis/m2.RegionAdminUi) - The module provides UI for Admin Panel of regions manage as well as bulk operations.
+[Region](https://github.com/eriocnemis/m2.Region) - The module is the core of a kit of extensions for regions manage.
+The module provides basic functionality of regions manage as well as bulk operations.

 ## Compatibility

 Version | 2.0.* | 2.1.* | 2.2.* | 2.3.* | 2.4.*